blockending/jiraclient/README.md

 `Host.CreateDefaultBuilder` reads environment variables as well, so values such as `Jira__OAuth__ClientId` or `Jira__OAuth__RefreshToken` can be supplied at runtime without modifying the JSON files.

+## Service Mocks

+The folder `mountebank` contains an `imposters.json` file describing HTTP mocks for the three services and a helper script `start-mountebank.sh` that launches [Mountebank](http://www.mbtest.org/) with those definitions.
+The mocks run on the following ports:

+- `4545` – Jira API
+- `4546` – GitHub API
+- `4547` – PagerDuty API

+The Jira imposter inspects the requested issue key to determine the HTTP status code (e.g. requesting `TEST-404` returns a `404` response).

 ## Running the Sample